davidmolony/MESC_Firmware/README.md

 Code in the `can_testing` directory was used to verify CAN bus communication and validate the firmware build during development.
 This includes Teensy-based test harnesses and monitoring tools for ESC telemetry and command compatibility.

+### POSVEL Timebase Follow-Up

+The current CAN POSVEL path intentionally syncs position/velocity feedback to incoming `CAN_ID_IQREQ` frames from the Teensy.
+That sync trigger is important for low-dropout command/feedback timing and should be retained.

+However, receiver-only tests showed that autonomous `CAN_ID_POSVEL` telemetry can stop after about 25.56 seconds unless periodic IQREQ traffic is present.
+The likely cause is the POSVEL scheduler's use of `DWT_CYCCNT / 168` as a `uint32_t` microsecond clock; at 168 MHz, the 32-bit cycle counter wraps at about 25.56 seconds.
+Incoming IQREQ frames re-anchor the scheduler, which masks the wrap in synchronized operation but creates an unintuitive implicit keepalive requirement.

+Potential fix:

+- Introduce a wrap-safe monotonic POSVEL scheduler timebase instead of using raw `DWT_CYCCNT / 168` directly.
+- Keep the IQREQ-triggered sync/nudge path and immediate POSVEL response for low-latency control correlation.
+- Ensure autonomous POSVEL publishing continues when no IQREQ frames are present.
+- Update related diagnostics such as POSVEL sync age and velocity `dt` calculations to use the wrap-safe timebase where appropriate.

+Before merging that behavior change, repeat CAN dropout validation.
+At minimum, test autonomous POSVEL for multi-minute runs, IQREQ-synchronized POSVEL at the control cadence, mailbox-full/slot-miss counters, and dual-bus Teensy routing.

 ## Acknowledgement

 Thanks to David Molony, the original author of MESC, for creating and sharing the foundational code.

+## CAN Comment Marker Legend

+The source now includes inline markers to highlight reliability-focused edits:

+- `CAN reliability improvement:` marks code paths that were changed to improve CAN robustness, timing, or observability.
+- `CAN reliability improvement baseline:` marks default configuration values used in validated stable runs.

+Primary file using these markers in this repo:

+- `MESC_Interface/MESC/MESCinterface.c`